 “I mean, just being able to use any magic at all, I think that’s pretty cool.”

-“Um, any-anyway,” Elly said, wanting to change the topic back in order to avoid any further praises of her lack of talent, fearing that the boy’s kind words would actually make her start to believe that she wasn’t worthless.
-“If-if you don’t mind, can… can I say in here?
+“Um, any-anyway…” Elly wanted to change the topic.
+If he kept praising her, she might actually start to believe that she wasn’t worthless.
+“If-If you don’t mind, can… can I stay in here?
 I mean, I-I don’t want to stay here with you, or, like, do anything, or anything, but just like, because you have a compartment, and I can hide out here safely, and like, I’d like to get to talk more, maybe, and I mean if you’re not okay with it…”

 Babbling, she was babbling.
 Why was she babbling?!

 “Don’t worry, I’m not interested in anything like that,” Blake assured her.
-She sighed, a feeling of relief washing over her as the tension drained from her body and she collapsed back down to the floor.
+She sighed, relief washing over her.
+She collapsed, the tension draining from her.

 “Then, um, if you don’t mind, I can sleep here tonight, and, um-“